openvinotoolkit/openvino/docs/dev/ci/github_actions/caches.md

 Then it appears in the [repository's cache](https://github.com/openvinotoolkit/openvino/actions/caches):
 ![gha_cache_example](../../assets/CI_gha_cache_example.png)

-The next runs can download the artifact from the repository's cache with `actions/cache/restore` and use it:
+The following runs can download the artifact from the repository's cache with `actions/cache/restore` and use it:
 ```yaml
 CPU_Functional_Tests: